chitratsr/AzureDataLake-1/RESOURCES.md

-## Resources on Data Lake Analytics And Store
+## Resources on Data Lake Analytics and Store

 ### Data Lake Analytics